What Are the Cheapest Campervans in the UK?

 7. Fiat Ducato

-Models under 100,000 miles: Available between £4,000 and £33,000
+Used Models under 100,000 miles: Available between £4,500 and £36,000

 The Fiat Ducato is a large, budget-friendly van that has been widely used for campervan conversions, particularly for families or for those wanting to maximise living space.
-With good reliability, and a lower price tag than some of its rivals, the Ducato offers a great campervan base for a reasonable price.
+With good reliability and a lower price tag than some of its rivals, the Ducato offers a great campervan base for a reasonable price.

 Why buy a Fiat Ducato?

 The Ducato is one of the widest panel vans available, providing plenty of living space and a comfortable layout, plus good headroom for standing.
 They can also be slightly cheaper to buy and maintain than several other vans, such as the Mercedes Sprinter or VW Crafter, making it an ideal option for those on a strict budget.
-Fiat Ducatos are commonly chosen for campervan conversions, as their shape and size allows flexibility for customised builds.
+Fiat Ducatos are commonly chosen for campervan conversions, as their shape and size allow flexibility for customised builds.

 What are the downsides of a Fiat Ducato?